dessertj/dessertj-core/README.md

 Each architecture verification requires two steps:

 1. Defining the building blocks
-2. Checking dependenencies between these building blocks
+2. Checking dependencies between these building blocks

 For example the [spring batch architecture](https://docs.spring.io/spring-batch/trunk/reference/html/spring-batch-intro.html#springBatchArchitecture) could be verified like this: